NEED FOR THE PROJECT

 - Exploration and development of new onshore natural gas fields in NSW, Victoria and the Northern Territory has slowed dramatically

-These shifts have resulted in a tightening of gas supplies to the east coast domestic market and a material increase in the price of natural gas.
+These shifts have resulted in a tightening of energy supplies to the east coast domestic market and a material increase in the price of natural gas.

 Various studies into Australia’s energy market have predicted further gas shortfalls in the east coast market of between 50 to 150 petajoules (PJs) per annum.
 NSW’s current demand is around 140PJs per annum.

-In 2017, some industrial gas users were being offered new gas contracts at a wholesale price of $20/GJ.
+In 2017, some industrial energy users were being offered new energy contracts at a wholesale price of $20/GJ.
 This is around five times the average of historical contracts struck before 2015.

-A number of industry groups and industrial users of natural gas have found not only has the cost of gas being offered to them increased, but that they are unable to source long-term contracts with suppliers.
-This has created increased uncertainty for major gas users around both their profitability and long term viability.
+A number of industry groups and industrial users of energy have found not only has the cost of energy being offered to them increased, but that they are unable to source long-term contracts with suppliers.
+This has created increased uncertainty for major energy users around both their profitability and long term viability.

-By importing LNG directly into NSW, AIE plans to make a new source of gas available to the NSW market.
+By bringing LNG directly into NSW by ship, AIE will make a new source of energy available, that would not have previously reached the NSW market.